What to Do in San Francisco for the 4th of July

 Visitors are encouraged to walk, bike or take public transit to all events.
 This is one of the busiest days along San Francisco’s northern waterfront and Fisherman’s Wharf, so allow ample time to make boat departures for fireworks cruises.

-July 4th
+July 3

 Waterfront Fireworks

 Head down to Fisherman’s Wharf for one of the best firework shows you can find!
 At 9:30 p.m., fireworks will be launched from two barges on the Bay.
 All neighborhood restaurants and shops in Fisherman’s Wharf will be open, so if you plan on getting there early to claim a front row spot, you are in luck!
 Fireworks will also be set off from Municipal Pier in Aquatic Park at the same time, which will add to the waterfront show.
-Traffic is expected to be heavy and public transportation is highly encouraged.
+Traffic is expected to be heavy and use of public transportation is highly encouraged.

 Best places to view the fireworks: